ivansabik/yaws/README.md

 ## Usage

-yaws.scrape(options, callback)
+yawscraper.scrape(options, callback)

-#### Options

  - url: The url to scrape
  - html: Optionally scrape an HTML
  - ua: Header for User-agent to use, default is 'chrome'.
 Other available ua's are chrome, firefox, explorer, safari, android, iphone, blackberry
  - referer: Header for Referer to use
  - cookie: Header for Cookies
- - searchElement = The element looked for (td, span, div, etc.), default is 'text'
- - options.allOcurrencies = When false, gets single result not all of them, default is true
+ - options.allOcurrencies: When false, gets single result an array with many, default is true
+ - container: Root rouping element to scrape (li, div, etc), containers are small groups that get scraped one after another

 #### Callback